jersou/deno-shell-stream/README.md

 - `FromRun(cmd: string[] | string, opt?:` [RunOptions](#RunOptions) `)` →
   generate a stream from each line of the stdout of the process.
 If cmd is a string, it will be parsed to array.
-- `FromFile(path: string)` → generate a stream from each line of the file.
+- `FromFile(path: string, opt?: { closeBeforeStream?: boolean })` → generate a
+  stream from each line of the file.
 - `FromArray(lines: string[])` → generate a stream from each element of the array.
 - `FromString(line: string)` → generate a stream from line.